wp-plugins/flash-gallery/readme.txt

 * right-click menu with *"open image in new tab"* and *"copy image url"*
 * proper fallback for visitors not using Flash or Javascript

+**Changes in 1.3.3 (2010-07-29)**

+1. Added "hidetoggle"-parameter to hide the gallery toggle link
+1. Avoid dry runs of the filter (performance)

 **Changes in 1.3.2 (2010-07-05)**

 1. Fix for 1.3.1 breaking the rich text editor.